mladenbolic/static-code-analysis/README.md

 Application used and example for setting static code analysis for Java projects.

-Explanation can be found in the following [blog post](https://medium.com/@mladen.bolic/setting-up-static-code-analysis-for-java-3428dc79f7f9).
+More info can be found in the following [blog post](https://medium.com/@mladen.bolic/setting-up-static-code-analysis-for-java-3428dc79f7f9).

 ## Running Checks